check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 which directory you are currently in.
 You can only do this if you specify the entire file path starting from the root directory.
 Sometimes that can get pretty long.
 If you don't want to write out the whole path, you can use a relative file path.
 A relative file path is a path that is relative to the directory you are in.
 That means starting from the directory you are in then going forward from there.
-Using this file path

 ### Common Command Line Commands